How to set up a limited company for buy to let

 • These are used to pay different dividends or to give certain shareholders decision-making powers.

-For example, Chris and Kate are setting up a limited company to build a property portfolio.
+Let's take as an example, Chris and Kate, who are setting up a limited company to build a property portfolio.
 They have young children and want to build a fund in the property company towards their kids' uni fees.
 They set themselves up as A shareholders and their kids up as B shareholders - with no voting rights and no dividend payments for now.
 In the future, they can change the rules around the share class to give the children a share of the dividends.

 Growth and freezer shares